Thiird/Thiird.github.io/src/blogs/1_embedded_systems_intro/blog.md

 </div>

 <h1 id="what-is-it">1.
 What's an Embedded System?</h1>
-Embedded Systems, (<span tt="ES">ES</span>), is an application field that merges computer science, electrical engineering and mechanical engineering to create electronic systems for <strong>specific</strong> use cases.
+Embedded Systems, (<span tt="ES">ES</span>), is an application field that merges computer science, electrical engineering and mechanical engineering to create <span tt="electronic">electronic</span> systems for <strong>specific</strong> use cases.
+This specificity is important: while all embedded systems are computers that perform computation, not all computers are embedded systems.
+General-purpose computers like desktop PCs, laptops, and smartphones are not considered embedded systems.

-It's important to define the distinction between an <em>electrical</em> and an <em>electronic</em> system.

-Electrical means anything where "current flows through wires", like motors, simple wirings and lighting.
-Electronic means anything where "current flows through active components that perform computation", like diodes, transistor and ultimately computers.

-Not all computers are referred to as Embedded Systems though: any general purpose computer like desktop PCs, laptops or smartphones, is *not* an embedded system.

 Some <span tt="ES">ES</span> examples are:
 - <span tt="keyboard">computer keyboard</span>